Assistant Professor, University of Utah, Salt Lake City, USA

 “I’ve enjoyed the flexibility of being able to complete my PhD research from a distance.
 I collected data off campus in the USA and was able to continue to teach undergraduate students at Western Colorado University.
 This allowed me to combine two important factors: novel research and teaching.”

-He would highly recommend doctoral study in sport and recreation, says Ryan who completed his Doctor of Philosophy earlier this year.
+He would highly recommend doctoral study in sport and recreation, says Ryan who completed his Doctor of Philosophy in 2019.

 “I would absolutely recommend studying a PhD in sport and recreation.
 This field is full of fascinating areas of research that can help excel health and wellbeing in the general population, enhance performance in elite athletes, and all the areas between.”